 It seemed like every other game Kidd was recording a triple double, a category he would finish third in NBA history in, and dominating games without putting up double figures in points; he was literally the first player I ever saw who was regarded as “cool” who wasn’t putting up 20+ ppg.

-With lines like, “More steals than Ricky Hen from the Pac-10”, a reference to baseball great Ricky Henderson, and, “St. Joe’s, the whole street had me diff’rent/But I was good on the dribble, like an in-fant,” Kidd’s flow is indisputable in the current era of rap where rappers no longer even have to have flow.
+With lines like, “More steals than Ricky Hen from the Pac-10”, a reference to baseball great Ricky Henderson, and, “St. Joe’s, the whole street had me diff’rent/But I was good on the dribble, like a in-fant,” Kidd’s flow is indisputable.

 And, three NBA Finals appearances, with his lone championship coming as a member of the Dallas Mavericks in 2011.